AngeloDotNet/MinimalApi.Identity/README.md

 ## ⭐ Give a Star

-Don't forget that if you find this project useful, put a ⭐ on GitHub to show your support and help others discover it.
+Don't forget that if you find this project helpful, please give it a ⭐ on GitHub to show your support and help others discover it.

 ## 🤝 Contributing